Thursday, August 6, 2015

 Mr. Williams was a farmer and a coal miner at Gray Hill in Bibb County, AL

-They raised ten children, of which seven were born in this house.
+They raised ten children, of whom seven were born in this house.

 Donated by Mrs. Audry Williams, Restored 1976